insaneinthemembrane/fetish/README.md

 -----

-Total coin count after the hybrid period isfinished will be anything from 400,000 to 700,000, ensuring fetish is rare.
+Total coin count after the hybrid period is finished will be anything from 400,000 to 700,000, ensuring fetish is rare.

 -----

-Changes fom BDSM-FETISH
+Changes from BDSM-FETISH

 -----